graphql-python/graphql-relay-py/README.md

 `edgeType`, given a name and a node type.
- - `connectionFromArray` is a helper method that takes an array and the arguments from `connectionArgs`, does pagination and filtering, and returns an object in the shape expected by a `connectionType`'s `resolve` function.
+ - `connectionFromArray` is a helper method that takes an array and the arguments from `connectionArgs`, does pagination and filtering, and returns an object in the shape expected by a `connectionType`'s `resolver` function.
  - `connectionFromPromisedArray` is similar to `connectionFromArray`, but it takes a promise that resolves to an array, and returns a promise that resolves to the expected shape by `connectionType`.